| NAME | SYNOPSIS | DESCRIPTION | RETURN VALUE | ERRORS | VERSIONS | CONFORMING TO | NOTES | SEE ALSO | COLOPHON | The Linux Programming Interface |

 correspond (in order) to the fields aio_fildes, aio_buf, and

 aio_nbytes of the structure pointed to by aiocbp.
-(See aio(7) for a
+(See aio(7)

-description of the aiocb structure.)
+for a description of the aiocb structure.)

-If O_APPEND is not set, the data is written starting at the absolute
+If O_APPEND is not set, the data is written starting at the

-file offset aiocbp->aio_offset, regardless of the current file
+absolute position aiocbp->aio_offset, regardless of the file

 offset.
-If O_APPEND is set, data is written at the end of the file
+If O_APPEND is set, data is written at the end of the

 The "asynchronous" means that this call returns as soon as the

-request has been enqueued; the write may or may not have completed
+request has been enqueued; the write may or may not have

-aio_return(3).
-Asynchronous notification of I/O completion can be
+be obtained aio_return(3).
+Asynchronous notification of I/O

-obtained by setting aiocbp->aio_sigevent appropriately; see
+completion can be obtained by setting aiocbp->aio_sigevent

-sigevent(7) for details.
+appropriately; see sigevent(7) for details.

-If _POSIX_PRIORITIZED_IO is defined, and this file supports it, then
+If _POSIX_PRIORITIZED_IO is defined, and this file supports it,

-of the calling process minus aiocbp->aio_reqprio.
+to that of the calling process minus aiocbp->aio_reqprio.

 The field aiocbp->aio_lio_opcode is ignored.